A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes

 The DDR method proposed in this work contains several key elements of novelty.
 First, to the best of our knowledge, it is the first scheme to support general polygonal meshes and high-order.
 Second, it does not resort to reduced integration or projections in the discrete counterpart of the bilinear form $b$.
 Third, it admits an inexpensive lowest-order version for which locking-free estimates can be rigorously established.
 The starting point for the design of the scheme is the two-dimensional DDR complex of \cite[Remark 13]{Di-Pietro.Droniou:21}.
 This complex satisfies a crucial commutation property between the reconstructions of the discrete displacement gradient, the continuous gradient, and the interpolators on the corresponding spaces; see \eqref{eq:tIrot:P2} below.
 When performing a convergence analysis in the spirit of the Third Strang Lemma \cite{Di-Pietro.Droniou:18}, one can leverage this commutation property to cancel the error resulting from the enforcement of the Kirchhoff constraint through the discrete counterpart of the bilinear form $b$.
 This remark suggests the use of DDR counterparts of the $H^1_0(\Omega)$ and $\HDrot{\Omega}$ spaces for the displacement and the rotation, respectively.
 In order to have sufficient information to reconstruct a full strain tensor, the discrete $\HDrot{\Omega}$ space has to be enriched by the addition of normal components at edges.
-It turns out that this enriched space can be embedded into the standard Hybrid High-Order (HHO) space for elasticity originally introduced in \cite{Di-Pietro.Ern:15} (see also \cite[Chapter 7]{Di-Pietro.Droniou:20} and \cite{Bonaldi.Di-Pietro.ea:18} for an application of HHO methods to Kirchhoff--Love plates), so that the standard HHO construction can be exploited to design the discrete counterpart of the bilinear form $a$.
+It turns out that this enriched space can be embedded into the standard Hybrid High-Order (HHO) space for elasticity originally introduced in \cite{Di-Pietro.Ern:15} (see also \cite[Chapter 7]{Di-Pietro.Droniou:22}), so that the standard HHO construction can be exploited to design the discrete counterpart of the bilinear form $a$.